 Good morning, y’all.
-I’m happy to report that the Reverend Dale E. Bannock is expected to make a full recovery.
+I’m happy to report that the Reverend Dale E. Bread is expected to make a full recovery.
 His head is swole up about twice its normal size, he kind of looks like a Jack O’Lantern, but he expects to be back in the pulpit on Sunday.
 We’re all rootin’ for him.

 First let me make Lite of the situation:

 A man is talking to God.
 “God, how long is a million years?”

 God answers, “To me, it’s about a minute.”

 “God, may I have a penny?”

 Today I’d like to take last week’s events and explore a religious precept that will get you into deep discussion with any religious scholar you encounter, either in a church or a bar.
 The precept is predestination.
 Predestination, loosely translated, means that everything is foreordained.
 What that means is, an omniscient God knows in advance everything that will happen, throughout time.
 The much ballyhooed “free will” doesn’t come into play.
 So while Reverend Bread thought he chose to pick up Old Ben, and thought his actions were his own thoughts, the outcome was predetermined.